Coulomb gases under constraint: some theoretical and numerical results: Acknowledgements

 \section{Acknowledgements}

+The authors warmfully thank the anonymous referee for his careful re-reading of the manuscript and his insightful comments.
 The PhD of Grégoire Ferré is supported by the Labex Bézout ANR-10-LABX-58-01.
 The work of Gabriel Stoltz was funded in part by the Agence Nationale de la Recherche, under grant ANR-14-CE23-0012 (COSMOS).
 Gabriel Stoltz is supported by the European Research Council under the European Union’s Seventh Framework Programme (FP/2007-2013)/ERC Grant Agreement number 614492, and also benefited from the scientific environment of the Laboratoire International Associé between the Centre National de la Recherche Scientifique and the University of Illinois at Urbana-Champaign.